Is flavor discrete?: Acknowledgments

 \section{Acknowledgments}

 The author is grateful to A. Trautner for numerous discussions.
-I would like to thank Feruccio Feruglio for various discussions of relevance of the modular symmetry approach during the workshop and email exchange after the workshop.
+I would like to thank Feruccio Feruglio and Antonio Marrone for discussions of relevance of the modular symmetry approach during the workshop and email exchange after the workshop.